diego-benito-j/new_repo/README.md

 Your program can read and write onto the memory it has been given, and it will interpret the infromation stored there in whatever way you tell it to.

 But the program needs to know where the information is located!
+In the image above, we've named 'Byte 1', 'Byte 2', [...], 'Byte 9' and we need something analogous to this so that the computer can identify which regions in memory to access.

 Just like street addresses are some abstraction we use in the real world - a name that corresponds to the location of a place - **memory locations** can be refered